getcarina/getcarina.com/_best-practices/container-ecosystem-mesos-openstack.md

 People tend to think of Mesos and OpenStack as competitors.
 However, Mesos and OpenStack are so different that it isn't completely practical to compare them.
-In fact, one can run Mesos on top of OpenStack [(1)](#resources); this tends to be a very common operating model but, if you choose to, you can also run Mesos directly on bare metal.
+In fact, running Mesos on top of OpenStack is a common operating model[(1)](#resources) but you can also run Mesos directly on bare metal.

 The differentiating factor between Mesos and OpenStack is the way they group resources:
 - OpenStack splits up your cluster across several virtual machines for your applications to run on